Adams School of Dentistry: Policy on Opioid Prescribing for Acute Pain

 Purpose

 The misuse and abuse of opioid pain relievers has reached epidemic proportions.
-As prescribers of opioid pain medications, dentists are well positioned to help keep these drugs from becoming a source of harm.
+As prescribers of opioid pain medications, dentists are well-positioned to help keep these drugs from becoming a source of harm.
 The UNC Adams School of Dentistry believes that a fundamental component of good dental practice includes the appropriate evaluation and management of pain.
 Responsibly prescribed opioid medications may help North Carolina dental providers treat their patients' pain safely and effectively, and improve their quality of life.

 Scope

-This Policy applies to all Adams School of Dentistry providers who prescribe opioid medications for acute pain related to the orofacial health care.
+This Policy applies to all Adams School of Dentistry providers who prescribe opioid medications for acute pain related to orofacial health care.

 II.
 Definitions